ozruxo/PortablePSMonitorWebSite/README.md

 ![vm](https://github.com/ozruxo/PortablePSMonitorWebSite/blob/main/exampleimages/vm.png)

 > [!NOTE]
 > You may have noticed 3 ellipses.
 First is to indicate the computer is ping able.
 Second is to indicate Access to the system.
 Third is to indicate the disk status of being greater that 15%.
+Green good.
+Red bad.

 > [!Note]
 > If you see a combination of 🟢 🔴 🔴.
-The computer is pingable, but PowerShell is not able to reach the system.
-When applicable, reboot the system or spend a bunch of time trouble shooting why ps session is not working 🙂.
+The computer is pingable, but PowerShell is not able to create a session.

 ### Single page